-With a team of researchers from Monmouth College and Oklahoma State University, I am working on a study about the political role of Afghanistan's public sphere in Chinese, Russian, and Iranian media narratives.
-Few studies examine the emergence of transnational public spheres outside of EU contexts and even fewer focus on foreign policy issues.
-We are bringing together insights from transnational public spheres research and media narrative research in order to reveal the political role of Afghanistan in Russian, Chinese, and Iranian media narratives.
+Few studies examine the emergence of transnational public spheres outside of EU contexts and even fewer focus on foreign policy.
+This study brings together insights from transnational public spheres research and media narrative research in order to reveal the political role of Afghanistan in Russian, Chinese, and Iranian media narratives.

 Understanding Russia’s Disinformation Narratives about Ukraine: A Ratio-Oriented Approach to Strategic Crisis Narratives

 Using a qualitative content analysis, this study examined 84 reports from the EUvsDisinfo website regarding Ukraine from April 8, 2021, to September 29, 2022, to explore changes and continuities in narrative ratios across different crisis phases.
 Using a ratio-oriented approach to political crisis narratives, this study demonstrates that Russia’s disinformation narratives strategically define its narrative ratios to easily exchange one adverse motive for another at the level of system narrative, identity narrative, and policy narrative.